yegor256/blog/_posts/2017/apr/2017-04-05-pdd-in-action.md

-Now, when an issue is assigned to a programmer, we allow him or her to [cut corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}) and return incomplete code back to the `master.` If and when the code is not complete, we ask the programmer to leave `@todo` markers in the code, called "puzzles."
+Now, when an issue is assigned to a programmer, we allow him or her to [cut corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}) and return incomplete code back to the `master`.
+If and when the code is not complete, we ask the programmer to leave `@todo` markers in the code, called "puzzles."
 Later, these puzzles will be assigned to other programmers, and so on.
 Eventually, the problem will be fixed when _most_ puzzles are